 Expulsion is defined as a disciplinary removal from school for 60 or more days.
 The Board may suspend or expel a student for an offense consistent with the student code of conduct.
-Due process will be provided consistent with Policy 5206A.
-Link to Board Policy 5206A.
+Due process will be provided consistent with Board Policy 5206A.